Updated: October 2014

 Of course this is a general list and some women are perfectly capable of birthing their placentas amongst the chaos of siblings and noise etc. Probably because it is their own, familiar chaos and they are relaxed in the midst of it.
 Others want the cord cut after it has stopped pulsing eg. if it is short.
 I think the most important factor in ensuring a safe physiological birth of the placenta is a physiological birth of the baby.

-Until hospitals are able to provide care that facilitates a physiological birth process, women choosing to birth in them may find that the safest option is active management of their placental birth.
-There are further options within this that can be negotiated (see above).
+Active management of the placenta will reduced the chance of a PPH in a setting that does not support physiology and in which routine intervention is the norm.
+There are further options within active management that can be negotiated (see above).
 Physiological placental birth is an option and possible if you manage to avoid induction, augmentation, an epidural or complications – but be aware of how difficult it may be, and don’t beat yourself up if it doesn’t happen.

 Hastie C, Fahy KM.
 Optimising psychophysiology in third stage of labour: Theory applied to practice, Women Birth (2009), doi: 10.1016/j.wombi.2009.02.004